comworkio/comwork-cloud-wiki/tutorials/faasd.md

 ### Install and connect to the server

-Install the faas cli if it's not already done:
+Install the faas-cli if it's not already done:

 ```shell
 curl -sSL https://cli.openfaas.com | sudo sh